-Analysis: In AC 2019-2020, 81.74% of candidates (n=19) met the benchmark target with an aggregate cohort mean of 2.63/3.0 and a range from 2.285 to 3.00.
+Analysis: In AC 2021-2022, 100% of candidates (n=13) met the benchmark target with an aggregate cohort mean of 2.8/3.0 and a range from 2.7 to 3.00.
 Strengths included the three sections of the essay in which candidates critically explore, interpret, and discuss main areas of their selected topics.
 The lowest range scores were derived from Rubric Section 5: The topic's direct support from research and Section 7: The formatting and selection of quality references.

-Beginning in fall 2020, faculty required candidates to customize their research within an area that was of specific relevance to the improvement of their content instruction.
+Faculty required candidates to customize their research within an area that was of specific relevance to the improvement of their content instruction.

 Candidates submitted a formal proposal in which they provided a rationale for their choice of topics and explained how the research of the topic benefited their content teaching and student learning.
 The proposal was approved by instructor or feedback was provided to candidate as a guide for revision and resubmission.
-Despite these changes, in AC 2020-21, the target was not met.